 Please provide the following information in a letter: Your name, mailing address, phone, fax.
 And the name, address of the ACM affiliated organization you belong to and a brief statement outlining:

-(1) How will you benefit by your attendance at the 2016 Alliance For Community Media Central States Philo Festival?
+(1) How will you benefit by your attendance at the Alliance For Community Media Central States Conference, Trade Show & Philo Festival of Media Arts Award Ceremony?

 (2) What have you done to support PEG access in your community?
 For how long?
 Why do you think PEG access is important to your community?